WALNUT CREEK -- Once upon a time, Kristan Le was a financially stable software engineer working in Silicon Valley.

 Le embraced her own philosophy when she opened Renditions Art Gallery in downtown Walnut Creek with her partner, Tu Bui.
 It's been a venture, she said, which has proved fruitful, as the gallery will be celebrating its first anniversary on Nov.
 10.

-The gallery features not only Le's oil paintings but also
+The gallery features not only Le's oil paintings but also the painters of other local artists.
+She named the gallery for the paintings that represent various renderings of life.

 "A painting is a rendition of anything you see," she said.